AdesisNetlife/authrc/README.md

 #### Host matching algorithm

-The maching algorithm uses a partial comparison URI schema based and a string comparison letter by letter according with the proposed alogithm [An O(ND) Difference Algorithm][5] by Eugene W. Myers
+The maching algorithm uses both partial comparison of the URI schema and a string comparison letter by letter according with the proposed algorithm [An O(ND) Difference Algorithm][5] by Eugene W. Myers

 The following explains by detailed process about how the matching host algorithm must works: